thebouv/thebouv-pelican/content/howimadethissite.md

 Title: How I made this site
 Date: 2021-03-15
+Category: meta
-Summary: First post on site, about making the site, while I'm building the site
+Summary: First post on site, about making the site, while I'm building the site.
+So meta.
 Tags: pelican, python

 # How I made this site